-The next day as I walked up towards Telegraph Avenue from the Green House with thousands of other fools I saw the trucks full of soldiers moving on streets that ran parallel to Telegraph.
+The next day — as I strolled up towards Telegraph Avenue from the Green House with thousands of other fools — I saw the trucks full of soldiers moving on streets that ran parallel to Telegraph.
 Being, at the time, a Hippie Poet I had no idea about “tactics.”
 On that day I would learn some stinging facts about “tactics.”

 Once the Guard has all of “The Protestors” gathered in a clot on Telegraph for the Rantfest the rest is simplicity itself.
 The Guard slowly closes on both flanks and then encircles the riot zone.

 Then they tighten up the noose and just herd the rioters into an enclosure.
-In this case, it was the central plaza and student union area of the UC Berkeley Campus.
+In this case, the enclosure was the central plaza and student union area of the UC Berkeley Campus.

 Cue the tear gas helicopters…

 Then they open up one exit and line it with cops and soldiers with truncheons pour encourge les autres as you exit.